 Breadth First Search (BFS)

 BFS is a simple graph traversal algorithm that explores all vertices of a graph reachable from the source.
-It uses a queue to keep track of the vertices to be explored.
 It has the following common applications:

 Algorithm